 \section{First-Principles Calculation Method}

 First-principles calculations are performed within the framework of density-functional theory (DFT) using the projector augmented-wave method and the Perdew-Burke-Ernzerhof-type exchange-correlation functional~\cite{PhysRevLett.77.3865}, as implemented in the Vienna \textit{ab initio} simulation package (VASP)~\cite{KRESSE199615}.
 We set the cutoff energy of the plane-wave basis to be 520 eV and adapted a 15$\times$15$\times$1 $\Gamma$-center k-mesh for the BZ sampling.
-Spin-orbit coupling (SOC) is included self-consistently in the calculations.
+SOC is included self-consistently in the calculations.
 To eliminate the spurious interaction between the 2D material and its images, a vacuum region of more than 12~\AA~along the $z$ direction is set in the calculation.
 All crystal structures are fully optimized until the forces are less than $10^{-3}$ eV/\AA~and the change of the total energy is less than 0.01 meV.
 The correlation effect for the Cr 3$d$ electrons and Mo 4$d$ electrons is treated by the DFT+$U$ method with $U=3.55$ and $2.4$ eV~\cite{10.1063/5.0147450, CALDERON2015233}, respectively.
 To study the in-plane ferromagnetic configuration, we further performed constrained-moment calculations in VASP using the tags \texttt{I\_CONSTRAINED\_M} and \texttt{M\_CONSTR} to align the spin moments along a chosen in-plane direction.
 To study the band geometric quantities such as the Berry curvature and orbital magnetization, we construct maximally localized Wannier functions (MLWFs) and derive a Wannier-based \textit{ab initio} tight-binding model for each structure using the Wannier90 code~\cite{MOSTOFI2008685}.
 Based on the Wannier representation, we calculate the Berry curvature $\Omega(\kk)$ and orbital magnetization of all states.
 All input structures, calculation parameters, and Wannier90 projectors used in this work are openly available in the Zenodo repository at \href{https://doi.org/10.5281/zenodo.19602057}{10.5281/zenodo.19602057}.